 There are many ways that you can structure the purchase of real estate when using a Self-Directed IRA LLC.

 1. Use your Self-Directed IRA LLC funds to make 100% of the investment

-If you have enough funds in your Self-Directed IRA LLC to cover the entire real estate purchase, including closing costs, taxes, fees, insurance, you may make the purchase outright using your Self-Directed IRA LLC.
+If you have enough funds in your Self-Directed IRA LLC to cover the entire real estate purchase, including closing costs, taxes, fees, insurance, you can make the purchase outright.
+Simply use your Self-Directed IRA LLC.
 All ongoing expenses relating to the real estate investment must be paid out of your Self-Directed IRA LLC bank account.
-In addition, all income or gains relating to your real estate investment must be returned to your Self-Directed IRA LLC bank account.
+In addition, all income or gains relating to your real estate investment will return to your Self-Directed IRA LLC bank account.

 2. Partner with Family, Friends, Colleagues

-If you don’t have sufficient funds in your Self-Directed IRA LLC to make a real estate purchase outright, your Self-Directed IRA LLC can purchase an interest in the property along with a family member (non-disqualified person – any family member other than a parent, child, spouse, daughter-in-law, son-in–law), friend, or colleague.
-The investment would not be made into an entity owned by the IRA owner, but instead would be invested directly into the property.
+If you don’t have sufficient funds in your Self-Directed IRA LLC to make a real estate purchase outright, your Self-Directed IRA LLC can purchase an interest in the property along with a family member.
+The member must be a non-disqualified person.
+You can purchase with any family member other than a parent, child, spouse, daughter-in-law or son-in–law.
+You can, however, purchase with a friend, or colleague.
+The investment does not go into an entity by the IRA owner.
+Instead, it goes directly into the property.

-All income or gain from the property would be allocated to the parties in relation to their percentage of ownership in the property.
+All income or gain from the property is allocated to the parties in relation to their percentage of ownership in the property.
 Likewise, all property expenses must be paid in relation to the parties’ percentage of ownership in the property.
-Based on the above example, for a $2,000 property tax bill, the Self-Directed IRA LLC would be responsible for 50% of the bill ($1000) and the family member, friend, or colleague would be responsible for the remaining $1000 (50%).
+Based on the above example, for a $2,000 property tax bill, the Self-Directed IRA LLC is responsible for 50% of the bill ($1000).
+The family member, friend, or colleague is responsible for the remaining $1000 (50%).

 Isn’t Partnering with a family member in a Real Estate Transaction a Prohibited Transaction?